Construction Updates

 (Update from 11/07/25)

-Last week, 12 temporary classroom components of Casti Village arrived at Castilleja, and this week, the crew is continuing to move them with a forklift and a crane to their Casti Village locations.
+Last week, 12 classroom components of Casti Village arrived at Castilleja, and this week, the crew is continuing to move them with a forklift and a crane to their Casti Village locations.
 Once the components are in place, the crew secures them to the sleepers—long metal beams on top of the garage cap that provide support and fastening features.
 For the larger classrooms, the crew also assembles those components together.
 Ultimately, the construction team will aim to put in 10 to 15 portable classroom components per day.

 The remaining first-floor classroom components will be arriving in the coming weeks, followed by the second-floor components, for a total of approximately 240 parts.
 The team is also continuing to work on the elevator shaft for the garage and has filled the Emerson ramp with soil to form the exit.

-We have some very exciting news: The temporary classroom structures for Casti Village have begun arriving!
+We have some very exciting news: The classroom structures for Casti Village have begun arriving!
 On Wednesday, 12 of the more than 240 components that will create Casti Village were labeled and sorted based on their function and location.
 Then, yesterday, the crew began moving these structures with forklifts out of the staging area.
 Next, they were hoisted up to the crane and carefully lowered into place and assembled to form science classrooms.
 The remaining first-floor classroom components are anticipated to be delivered to Castilleja in the coming weeks, followed by the second-floor components.

 Two of the Engineers on our project are women - Nevaeh Lua, project coordinator with Willscot (modular units) Michaela Dunne, senior project engineer with Truebeck.